School Committee - October 11, 2023

 You want my vote?

-I actually wanna have more conversation around it and fit it in the right bucket, but I'm gonna know on where we're at right now.
+That's all right.
+Um, I'm a no. I actually want to have more conversation around it and fit it in the right bucket, but I'm a no on where we're at right now.
+Okay.

-So if there are questions or discussion, we can certainly entertain that now, or we could, I would entertain a motion.
+Sure.
+So if there are questions or discussion, we can certainly entertain that now, or we could, uh, I would entertain a motion.
+Shauna, do you have your hand up right now?
+Do not.

 Okay.